Sneha1018/SSComputers/README.md

 👤 User authentication (sign up, login)

-🧾 Add to cart and checkout functionality
+🧾 Add to Wishlist, Remove from Wishlist, Add to cart, Remove from cart and checkout functionality

 📦 Order management for users